Mitral valve prolapse - degrees, causes, symptoms, treatment of MVP. Mitral valve prolapse: symptoms, treatment and prognosis

 Classification by localization of prolapse

-With MVP, a lesion of one of the two valves or both at once can be detected.
+With MVP, damage to one of the two leaflets or both at once can be detected.

 Prolapse of the anterior leaflet of the mitral valve is the most common type of pathology.
-Due to the defeat of a significant area, it manifests itself more often than other forms.
+Due to the damage to a large area, it manifests itself more often than other forms.

-Pathology is expressed in the deflection of the posterior leaflet.
-The back of the valve is smaller, but much wider than the front.
-In 90% of cases, PMK of this type is not dangerous to life and health.
+The pathology is expressed in deflection of the posterior leaflet.
+The rear part of the valve is smaller, but significantly wider than the front.
+In 90% of cases, MVP of this type is not dangerous to life and health.

 Regurgitation